 As it’s Mental Health Awareness month, this seems like the right time to talk about it, although for me every month is about mental health awareness.

 *The Teenage Guide to Life Online – which, frankly, should be called EVERYONE’s Guide to Life Online – covers every aspect (including the safety angles) in detail, showing not only the huge positives but also the threats to things like concentration, task performance, creativity and thinking, cognitive processing, self-esteem, mood, body image, empathy, peer pressure and social strength.
-(Publication date June 7th.)
+(New publication date is May 24th – same day as Positively Teenage!)

 Throughout the book, every section has “How to avoid these negatives” but at the end I bring it all together with a section on strategies.
 I want to share some of the strategies here, in different words.
 And then I have a pledge to suggest, which I’d love you to discuss.